mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 Intro

 The Human Activity Data come from [SmartLab](www.smartlab.ws) at the University of Genova.
-You can download it from its [page](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions) in the UCI Machine Learning Repository.
+You can download the data from [the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions).

 # Loading the Accelerometer and Gyroscope Data

 The data are pre-split into training and test sets, so we'll read them in separately.
 To get the feature names and the activity labels, we have to read separate files too.
-There are 561 features created by the SmartLab researchers from 17 3-axial accelerometer and gyroscope signals from the smartphone.
-These features capture descriptive statistics and moments of the 17 signal distributions (mean, standard deviation, max, min, skewness, etc.).
 Let's load the data and take a quick look.

 ```python
 import pandas as pd